port-labs/port-docs/docs/security/security.md

 Port will never make an outbound request to your infrastructure or environment in order to pull information.

-To trigger self-service actions and automations, Port supports a variety of backends that change how the action or automation request is sent to your infrastructure.
+To trigger self-service actions and automations, Port supports a variety of backends that determine how the action or automation request is sent to your infrastructure.

-Organizations that are more security concerned, limited by compliance requirements or internal policy - you have the option to listen to action triggers by listening to messages coming in from a Kafka topic provided to you by Port, or you can use Port's agent, which is hosted on your premise and listens to the topic on your behalf in order to forward it to the correct destination internally.
+For organizations with stringent security standards, there is an option to listen to action triggers by listening to messages coming in from a Kafka topic provided to you by Port, or you can use Port's agent, which is hosted on your premises and listens to the topic on your behalf in order to forward it to the correct destination internally.
 These two solutions make it possible to receive action triggers without opening any inbound network connectivity to your infrastructure.

-Aside from those, Port also supports other backends such as webhooks which make it possible for Port to directly make a request to your environment and trigger your backend, should you choose to use it.
+Aside from those, Port also supports other backends such as webhooks which make it possible for Port to directly make a request to your environment and trigger your backend, should you choose to do so.

 No matter what backend you choose to trigger self-service actions or autoamtions, Port attaches security headers to each trigger request, making it easy to validate Port's identity and ensure that the request originated from Port.